bionetslab/digest/README.md

   set-set		Compare target set to reference set.
 Both either genes or diseases. id-set		Compare target set to reference id.
 Set either genes or diseases, id of disease. cluster		Compare cluster quality inside clustering.
 Either genes or diseases.

+supported background models
+  complete		Random ids will be picked completely randomly. term_pres		Random ids will preserve the number of mapped terms for the replaced ids.
  ```
  ### Run in python script
  Check out the [tutorial](https://github.com/digest-env/digest/tree/main/tutorial) to see examples of usage in a script.